sydsailors/smart-store-sydney/SET_UP_PROJECT.md

 Each step below illustrates how professional analysts initialize a new analytics project.

-## Task 2.1.
+## Step 2.1.
 Copy This Repository on GitHub

 1. Log in to **GitHub** in your browser.
 2. Go to <https://github.com/denisecase/pro-analytics-02-starter>.